Summary of restrictions

 Yes, there are no travel restrictions in place between metropolitan Melbourne and regional Victoria.

-I live in metropolitan Melbourne but travel to the Alpine Resorts for work, do I have to get tested?
+I travel to the Alpine Resorts for work, do I have to get tested?

-You may be asked by police, authorised officers or any employee or representative of the resort to provide evidence of a negative test on entry to the Resort.
+You may be asked by police, authorised officers or any employee or representative of the resort to provide evidence of a negative test and employment on entry to the Resort.

 Does my employer have a responsibility to support me to work from home?